- Originally barred from using the PPP program and the Employee Retention Credit (ERC) together, subsequent legislation removed that stipulation.

 In contrast, ERTC funds can be used on anything since the money is returned as a cash refund.
 However, the pool of expenses that go into the actual credit is limited to qualified wages and pre-tax health care costs.
 IRS guidelines state that an employer cannot include wages in the ERTC calculation that were paid for through the PPP funds.

 To claim the tax credit, a taxpayer will need to file a Form 941X to amend their quarterly payroll tax filings so that they can receive their refund.
 Strike requests the PPP forgiveness documents so that we can make this adjustment within our calculation models to ensure compliance with IRS guidelines and to prevent double dipping.
+Even though the ERTC program ended in Q3 of 2021, businesses can still claim it until 2024, or three years after the date of filing their applicable return.

 The quantity and type of employees are also factors when companies want to combine ERTC and PPP funds.
 A company needs to have less than 100 employees in 2019 to qualify for 2020 PPP benefits, and less than 500 employees in 2019 to qualify for 2021 PPP benefits.
 Companies who qualified for a Shuttered Venue Operators Grant (SVOG) or a Restaurant Revitalization Fund (RRF) cannot count the amount of payroll they paid with these grants in their ERTC calculations.
 And the business owner cannot use their own wages or health care costs, or the wages and health care costs of their relatives in the calculations for their company.